Andreas237/NOAA_WebServices_Java/README.md

 -allow a user to interact with the API in real time

 **//TO DO:**
-My goal is to store the data in an SQL database and open that connection everytime the app starts, and only read in new data.
+My goal is to store the data in MongoDB and Derby DB and open those connection everytime the app starts, and only read in new data.
+They are redundant, but using different connections is always fun.
-I would also like to host the app in my Amazon instance.
+I would also like to host the app.
-Unfortunately I am poor since I quit my job to work toward a computer science masters and thus my laptop is weak, and I don't want to pay for Amazon...
-RaspberryPi I'm looking at you.